Unfinished Business (1984 film)

 Unfinished Business is a 1984 Canadian drama film directed by Don Owen.
-It is a sequel to Owen's influential 1964 film Nobody Waved Goodbye.
+It is a sequel to Owen's influential 1964 film Nobody Waved Good-bye.

-The film stars Peter Kastner and Julie Biggs as Peter and Julie, the protagonists of the original film.
+The film stars Peter Kastner and Julie Biggs as Peter and Julie, both reprising their lead roles from the original film.
 Having married and settled down into adulthood following Julie's pregnancy in the original film, they have since divorced but are now coping with the emerging rebelliousness of their now 17-year-old daughter Izzy (Isabelle Mejias).
 The cast also includes Peter Spence, Chuck Shamata, Melleny Brown and Ann-Marie MacDonald.
 CBC journalist Ann Medina played a reporter.